TPG NBN review

 Cost

 It’s fair to say that if you’re looking for the cheapest NBN plans around, then you’re not going to be interested in joining TPG.
-While the telco certainly isn’t the most expensive NBN provider, there are multiple telcos that are more affordable and, on paper at least, offer a similar (or even better) service.
+While the telco certainly isn’t the most expensive NBN provider, multiple telcos are more affordable and, on paper at least, offer a similar (or even better) service.

-Tangerine for example, is one of the most affordable NBN providers in the country, with all of its NBN plans coming in well below the monthly average.
-And, while there isn’t any official ACCC data to determine if it delivers advertised speeds, real world customer feedback for the service is largely positive.
+Tangerine, for example, is one of the most affordable NBN providers in the country, with all of its NBN plans coming in well below the monthly average.
+And, while there isn’t any official ACCC data to determine if it delivers advertised speeds, real-world customer feedback for the service is largely positive.

 Exetel is another to offer some of the most competitively-priced NBN plans.
 It too has been found to regularly deliver a reliable service and it also has a feature called Speed Boost Days, that allows you to temporarily boost the download speed of your service to the next available tier for free, five times a month.
 We feel this feature in particular provides great extra value.